Lost your job? Here’s what you need to know

 They vary sharply by state.
 Mississippi provides the lowest amount, $235 a week.
 Massachusetts pays $823 a week, the highest.

-I HEARD THE FEDERAL GOVERNMENT IS PROVING AN EXTRA $600 A WEEK.
+I HEARD THE FEDERAL GOVERNMENT IS PROVIDING AN EXTRA $600 A WEEK.

 Yes.
 After problems with state computer systems had slowed the distribution of federal benefits for many laid-off workers, all 50 states are now paying the $600 extra weekly benefit that the federal government included in a relief package enacted in late March.